Newly appointed Chief Executive of the Dairy Council for Northern Ireland, Ian Stevenson will be the key note speaker

 Advertisement

 Pre-registration is essential by emailing [email protected].
-Early registration is advised as spaces are limited.
+Register early as spaces are limited.